-Students develop an understanding of legal foundations, such as the different types and sources of law and the existence of a court hierarchy in Victoria.
-Students investigate key concepts of criminal law and civil law and apply these to actual or hypothetical scenarios to determine whether an accused may be found guilty of a crime, or liable in a civil dispute.
+Students develop an understanding of legal foundations.
+They describe the main sources and types of law and evaluate the effectiveness of laws.
+Students are introduced to and apply the principles of justice.
+They investigate key concepts of criminal law and apply these to actual and/or hypothetical scenarios to determine whether an accused may be found guilty of a crime.